LakshmiSusmithaThota/task-3-/README.md

-# task-3-

-# Task Management System (PHP & MySQL)
+# User Management System (PHP & MySQL)

-This project was developed as **Task-4 for the ApexPlanet Full Stack Web Development Internship**.
+This project was developed as **Task-3 for the ApexPlanet Full Stack Web Development Internship**.
-It is a **Task Management System** that allows users to manage tasks efficiently with authentication, CRUD operations, and an admin panel.
+It is a simple **User Management System** that demonstrates backend development using **PHP and MySQL** with authentication and CRUD operations.

 ---

 ## 📌 Project Overview

-The Task Management System is a web application where users can create and manage tasks.
+The User Management System allows users to **register, log in, and manage user records** through a web interface.
-It includes **user authentication, role-based access (Admin/User), CRUD functionality, and a dashboard to track tasks**.

-The system demonstrates **full-stack development concepts using PHP and MySQL**.
+It demonstrates **core backend development concepts**, including database connectivity, session management, and secure authentication.

 ---

 ## 🚀 Features

-### 👤 User Features

 * User Registration
+* User Login Authentication
+* Password Hashing for secure storage
-* Secure Login & Logout
+* Session-based Login & Logout
-* Session-based authentication
-* Create new tasks
-* View personal tasks
-* Update existing tasks
-* Delete tasks
+* CRUD Operations (Create, Read, Update, Delete Users)

-### 👑 Admin Features

-* Admin Dashboard
-* View all registered users
-* Manage all tasks
-* View system statistics (users & tasks)
+* Secure database queries using prepared statements

 ---